 An energy model would be a vital tool to help you and your designers understand how the building uses energy.

 It will tell you how much electricity the building’s lighting, air conditioning, and heating might use.
 It can tell you how much natural gas the restaurant’s commercial equipment might use.
 The key purpose of the information gathered from an energy model is to assist you and your designers in making informed decisions for every part of the building that will impact energy consumption.
-An energy model helps an owner reduce risk of uniformed design decisions that can lead to failed or over priced systems.
+An energy model helps an owner reduce the risk of uniformed design decisions that can lead to failed or overpriced systems.

 An energy model is a time machine of sorts.
 It allows you to glimpse into a probable future.
 Wouldn’t you think that if a time machine were available, everyone would use it when they’re designing a new hospital, bank, shopping mall, office, or home?
 The answer is, unfortunately, no. The vast majority of owners and designers don’t take advantage of energy models.
 When energy models are created, they are mostly used as a verification document to meet imposed energy performance mandates or incentives that are usually governmental.
 They are used in the same manner for various performance green building certifications.
-For LEED certification a ‘whole building energy simulation’ is one of three options to verify anticipated energy consumption, the energy model being the option that can achieve the most credit points towards certification.
+For LEED certification a ‘whole building energy simulation’ is one of three options to verify anticipated energy consumption, the energy model being the option that can achieve the most credit points toward certification.
 Unfortunately, energy models are oftentimes not used for their primary purpose and the reason they exist in the first place.

 The primary intended purpose of an energy model is used to provide a design tool and risk minimizer.

-- Will the new building cost more, less, or the same as a comparative building and why?
+- Will the new building cost more, less, or the same as a comparative building, and why?

 - Should we install an air or water-cooled mechanical system?

-- Does it make economic sense to install a ground-source-heat-pump?
+- Does it make economic sense to install a ground-source-heat pump?